JohnSnowLabs/johnsnowlabs/docs/_posts/2020-04-17-spellcheck_clinical_en.md

 {:.h2_title}
 ## Data Source
-Trained with PubMed and i2b2 datasets.
+Trained with augmented version of i2b2 and PubMed datasets.